 Pursuant to EC sections 56195.7(c), 56205(a)(12)(B), 56368, and 56836.23, describe the regionalized operation and service functions.
-Descriptions must include an explanation of the direct instructional support provided by program specialists; and the respective roles of the RLA/ AU, the SELPA administrator, and the individual LEAs associated with the SELPA.
-Information provided should include the reference number, document title, and the location (e.g., SELPA office) for each function:
+Descriptions must include an explanation of the respective roles of the RLA/AU, the SELPA administrator, and the individual LEAs associated with the SELPA.
+Information provided should include the document title and the location (e.g., SELPA office) for each function:"